 Strictly speaking, there has been no legislative change, there is no authority that can block web content, except the Judicial Authority.
 However, there is an exception in the case of INDECOPI.
-Under Article 169 of the Copyright Law, the Copyright Commission of INDECOPI (National Institute for the Defence of Competition and Intellectual Property) has the power to issue preventive or precautionary measures and to sanction ex officio, at the request of a party, infringements or violations to national copyright law, and related rights; being able to warn, seize, confiscate, and order the temporary or definitive closure of the establishments where the offence is committed.
+Under Article 169 of the Copyright Law, the Copyright Commission of INDECOPI (National Institute for the Defence of Competition and Intellectual Property) has the power to issue preventive or precautionary measures and to sanction ex officio, at the request of a party, infringements or violations to national copyright law, and related rights, and is able to warn, seize, confiscate, and order the temporary or definitive closure of the establishments where the offence is committed

-For INDECOPI, to the extent that through the websites would acts would be performed that violate the right of public communication of the complainant companies, the administration can order the blocking, in Peruvian territory, of access to the offending website, through blocking based on DNS and blocking based on URL.
+For INDECOPI, to the extent that through the websites would acts would be performed violating the right to public communication by complainant companies, the administration can order the blocking, in Peruvian territory, of access to the offending website, through blocking based on DNS or URLs.

-INDECOPI requests (precautionary measures due to intellectual property cases).
+\INDECOPI requests (precautionary measures due to intellectual property cases).